There is one great pitfall that we are all at risk of experiencing on our journey’s of self-transformation through life.

 1. Trying to Lose Your Ego/Self

-Many people talk about going “beyond the ego,” losing it, and portray it as something evil.
+Many people talk about going “ego death,” going beyond the ego by losing it and portray it as something evil.
 The reality is that our sense of self is essential for the development of our individuality and is not innately “bad.”
 Our ego is necessary for our survival as it causes us to see that our physical selves are separate from others, and therefore we must care for ourselves.

 By trying to lose our egos, or by thinking of them as solely “illusions,” we run the risk of developing a deep sense of futility with life, a pointlessness in doing anything or relating to anyone (e.g. “I don’t exist so what’s the point of doing anything?” or “Others don’t exist either, so why bother “forgiving” or cultivating deep relationships with them?”).